dmatekenya/mse-api-assignment/README.md

 - [ ] Updated `mse_pdf2csv.py` script that handles all report formats (2017-present)
 - [ ] Error handling for problematic PDFs
 - [ ] Data validation and cleaning
-- [ ] Daily CSV files in a folder withing the data folder with standardized format
+- [ ] Daily CSV files in a folder within the data folder with standardized format
-- [ ] Recommended: merged csv file for use in next step
+- [ ] Recommended: merged CSV file for use in next step

 ### Task 2: Database Management (15%)